How To Buy Bitcoin & Ethereum: A Beginner's Guide

 Step 3: choosing a payment method

-After checking your available options, you’ll need to take into account the accepted payment methods for each category of bitcoin marketplace.
+After checking your available options, you’ll need to take into account the accepted payment methods for each category of the marketplace.
 Different payment types have different implications for security, anonymity, price and transaction time.
 As a rule of thumb, the more anonymous your choice is, the higher the price and the uncertainty level you’ll get.

 Let’s take a look at the options.